 Currently, I am constructing a model that explains how we process grammatical illusions.
 These are sentences that appear to be okay but are ungrammatical–

 More wizards eat grilled cheese than the knights do.

 Here, we compare the number of wizards, or number of wizards eating grilled cheese, with the proposition that knights either do or do not eat grilled cheese: a strange combination.
 The part of the brain that handles processing language allows for illusions to exist.
 This is similar to our visual system, that still can’t tell the color of a blue black dress.

-I also run a science blog, where I talk about some experiences as a graduate, working with EEG, and anything else science related, which you can find here or on the side menu.
-There are also a few other links of interest, including our Neurolinguistics Lab at MSU, our Linguistics Student Organization (LSO), as well as my CV.
+I also run a science blog, where I talk about some experiences as a graduate student, working with EEG, and anything else science related, which you can find here.